 First, let’s look at the big picture.
-Are any of these actually good to use?
+Are any of these good to use?
 No, not exactly.
-In other words, we are better off if we don’t have to use any of them due to a number of negative side effects, mess, and extra expense.
+In other words, we are better off if we don’t have to use any of them due to several negative side effects, mess, and extra expenses.
 However, in the big picture, we have to balance the negative side effects with increased safety.
 Nobody wants to slip and fall and break something and nobody wants to slide off the road or get into an accident.
 Put simply, icy conditions are hazardous and can result in serious consequences and harm.

 Here’s what we have to balance, to name a few:

 - Effectiveness (does it work efficiently without using a lot of it)

 - Working temperature (is it too cold for this to work?)

 - Corrosive effects (on metals)

 - Negative effects on concrete, asphalt, brick, stone, etc